codeforamerica/recordtrac/readme/redeploy.md

 * **Environment**:
 The `ENVIRONMENT` field must be set to `PRODUCTION` once the application is ready to go live.
 This will enable e-mail notifications, spam filters, and document uploads to Scribd.

-	*NOTE: RecordTrac will not send out any emails until this is set.*

 #### Set up additional services
 * **Spam**: